-- If personnel will have to be summoned from outside the MCR, how long it will take them to get to the control room should be assessed as part of the demonstration considering the possible starting locations for the personnel.
-To the extent possible, plant staff should consider the potential for the personnel to be in remote locations from which it is difficult to egress and that the personnel may have to complete some actions before they can leave an area.
-These considerations should be included in the demonstration. - If the actions will involve multiple staff in certain sequences, then these activities, their coordination, and their associated communication aspects should be included. - If the MCR crew is likely to be directing and coordinating multiple teams involved in executing manual actions, these activities should be simulated.
+- If personnel will have to be summoned from outside the MCR, how long it will take them to get to the control room should be assessed as part of the demonstration considering the likely starting locations for the personnel based on where these persons are typically located.
+Plant staff should consider the potential for the personnel to be in remote locations from which it is difficult to egress and that the personnel may have to complete some actions before they can leave an area if this is the typical situation for some staff members.
+It would then be preferred that these considerations be included in the demonstration. - If the actions will involve multiple staff in certain sequences, then these activities, their coordination, and their associated communication aspects should be included.

+• If the MCR crew is likely to be directing and coordinating multiple teams involved in executing manual actions, these activities should be simulated.
 Furthermore, if the individuals in the MCR coordinating these activities will have other significant responsibilities, those responsibilities should also be simulated.